 As researchers, we are challenged to redefine the theoretical and methodological apparatus to study how new media shape, and are in turn shaped by, the ways in which we organize in groups.
 Before the development of the World Wide Web and the Internet, research on groups with technological support was driven by three basic goals: to examine how adequately new media could permit groups to overcome time and space constraints, to evaluate the impact of technologies on the range and speed of members' access to information, and to evaluate the impact of technologies on the groups' task performance (McGrath and Hollingshead, 1994).
-Much of the theory and research addressed when and how the structure, interaction and performance of technologically enabled groups were similar to and different frotn face-to-face groups.
-As such, the focus of this research was on examining the ways in which new media served to substitute and enlarge communication among group members (Contractor and Bishop, 2000).
-With the surge in digital communication technologies, researchers started to reckon with the idea that most technologically enabled groups were inherently different from faceto-face groups, and that they were worthy of study as entities in their own right rather than simply to be bench marked against equivalent face-to-face groups.
+Much of the theory and research addressed when and how the structure, interaction and performance of technologically enabled groups were similar to and different from faceto-face groups.
+As such, the focus of this research was on examining the ways in which new media served to substitute and enlarge communication among group members (Contractor and Bishop, 2000; Monge and Contractor, 2003).
+With the surge in digital communication technologies, researchers started to reckon with the idea that most technologically enabled groups were inherently different from face-to-face groups, and that they were worthy of study as entities in their own right rather than simply to be benchmarked against equivalent face-to-face groups.
 Many of the premises of existing theories were being challenged by technological developments and risked becoming less relevant at best, and obsolete at worst.
 Researchers are currently rethinking their definitions of groups and are developing new theories to explain and predict their behaviour, and are designing new methods to study them.

 This chapter examines the role of new media at the group level of analysis.
+In contrast to Baym's chapter in this volume, where she explores the social and interpersonal aspects of new media, this chapter focuses on new media and groups at work.
 Its emphasis is on how technology shapes and is shaped by the behaviour of groups, rather than on issues relating to the design of hardware and software systems for group collaboration.
 The organization of this chapter reflects the evolution in theory and research on groups and new media.
-As we shall see, the theory and research also reflects our evolving definitions of 'new media' - starting with early experiments in teleconferencing (audio and video conferencing) in the 1970s, and continuing with proprietary computer-mediated communication systems in the 1980s, the rise of the Internet and the web as 'open' communication networks in the 1990s, and the ubiquitous, pervasive and mobile communication environment that ushers us into the twenty-first century.
+As we shall see, the theory and research also reflect our evolving definitions of 'new media' - starting with early experiments in teleconferencing (audio and video conferencing) in the 1970s, and continuing with proprietary computermediated communication systems in the 1980s, the rise of the Internet and the Web as 'open' communication networks in the 1990s. and the ubiquitous, pervasive and mobile communication environment that ushers us into the twenty-first century.
 The chapter begins with a brief description of an early, but influential, classification of technologies that support group interaction.
 The second and third sections examine the theory and empirical findings of research that investigated how technologically enabled group collaborations are similar and different from face-to-face collaborations.
-As will become evident, most of this research was conducted, or at least premised, on conceptualizations of groups prior to recent developments in digital technologies.
-The fourth section presents ?a reconceptualization of groups that takes into account the new forms of organizing enabled by new media.
+As will become evident, most of this research was conducted, or at least premised, on conceptualizations of groups prior to recent developments in digital technologies and the Internet.
+The fourth section presents a reconceptualization of groups that takes into account the new forms of organizing enabled by new media.
 This reconceptualization allows for a more fluid, dynamic and activity-based definition of groups and technology, and is drawn from a network perspective.
 It presents a knowledge network approach to the study of groups and technology.

-A CLASSIFICATION OF TECHNOLOGIES THAT SUPPORT GROUPS
+A CLASSIFICATION OF TECHNOLOGIES THAT SUPPORT GROUP INTERACTION